hapax/hapax.github.io/assets/teaching.md

 students to the living, breathing sources of non-mathematical inspiration.
-In the same way that the material needs of civilisation spur an explorer and frame her quest, the needs of other scientists, industry, and everyday life spur mathematicians to go out into world and dig up structures fit for purpose.
+In the same way that the material needs of civilisation spur an explorer and frame her quest, the needs of other scientists, industry, and everyday life spur mathematicians to go out into the landscape and dig up structures fit for purpose.
 From compound interest to chaos, planets to poker, and soap bubbles to secret codes, mathematics is inspired by these real world needs.